Sally Brailsford: University appointments

 Within the University of Southampton, Brailsford is Associate Dean for Research & Enterprise in the Faculty of Social Sciences and was previously Associate Dean for Research in the former Faculty of Business & Law (2010-2013).
 She has also served as Head of the Management Science Department and has twice acted as Director of Southampton's Centre for Operational Research, Management Science & Information Systems CORMSIS).
 Brailsford held a number of fixed term research posts in the Faculty of Mathematical Studies at the University of Southampton (1988-1997) before moving to the former School of Management at Southampton, first as a Lecturer and later a Senior Lecturer in Management Science.
 In 2007 Brailsford was appointed as a Professor in Management Science within Southampton Business School.

-Brailsford has supervised 25 PhDs to completion, many of whom now hold academic positions all over the world, and she has also been a committee member for three PhDs in the Netherlands and Belgium.
-She has been an external examiner for more than 30 PhDs in over 20 different institutions, including universities in Ireland, the Netherlands, Belgium, Spain, Norway, Sweden, Canada and Australia.

 Committee appointments

 Brailsford served as a Council member of I-Sim, the INFORMS Simulation Society (2016-2017).
 From 2010 to 2019 she was Chair of the EURO Working Group on OR Applied to Health Services (ORAHS) and between 2012 and 2015 she was Vice President 1 of EURO (the Association of European OR Societies).
 Within the UK, Brailsford has been active in the Operational Research Society, serving as vice-president from 2006 to 2008 and as a member of several of the society's committees.
 She co-founded, and for a number of years was chair of, two of the society's special interest groups: SD+ (originally aimed to promote the wider use of system dynamics, but now subsumed into the Simulation SIG) and the Behavioural OR SIG.

 Together with Paul Harper, she chaired the society's 50th Anniversary Conference OR50 in York in 2008.
 She was a founding co-Editor-in-Chief of the journal Health Systems (2011–2019).
 She served as Chair of the UK Committee of Professors in Operational Research (COPIOR) (2014-2017).
 She was also a member of the Policy Council of the UK Chapter of the System Dynamics Society (2014-2016) and is a founding member of MASHnet, the UK Network for Modelling & Simulation in Healthcare.